 Activation Time for Sprinkler Systems

-As explained in Attachment 7, sprinkler activation time is estimated for the fixed and transient ignition sources listed in Attachment 5, Table A5.1 as a function of ceiling height and radial distance between the source and the sprinkler from Figures .- .in Attachment 8.
+As explained in Attachment 7, sprinkler activation time is estimated for the fixed and transient ignition sources listed in Attachment 5, Tables A5.1 and A5.3, respectively, as a function of the severity factor, ceiling height and radial distance between the source and the sprinkler from Figures F.31 - F.61 in Attachment 8.
 Convert this value to minutes, rounding up to the nearest minute.
 The table may indicate that time to detection is infinite (i.e., the system will not activate).
 In this case, no credit is given to the fixed fire suppression system.

 If the finding being evaluated involves a moderate degradation to the sprinkler system, credit is given to the system consistent with the as-found condition.
 The finding may be reflected either as a reduction in general reliability, or through a delayed actuation time.
 The treatment depends on the nature of the finding as follows: